urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-  - **matrix** which shall be of any type and have a rank of two.
+  - **matrix** can be of any type but must have a rank of two.
   - The result will be the same type and kind as **matrix** and the
-    shape of the input array.
+    reversed shape of the input array.

 ### **Description**

-Transpose an array of rank two.
+  **transpose**(3) transposes an array of rank two.

-A array is transposed by interchanging the rows and columns of the given
+  An array is transposed by interchanging the rows and columns of the
-matrix.
-That is, element (i, j) of the result has the value of element(j,
+  given matrix.
+That is, element (i,j) of the result has the value of
-i) for all (i, j).
+  element (j,i) of the input for all (i,j).

 ### **Options**